 - Hunting: The incredibly loud bays of hounds alert hunters as they chase prey up into trees.
 The dogs also bay when they detect a scent.
 If you’re an avid hunter, one of these vocal companions might be a match made in mutt heaven.

 - Social media stardom: While you shouldn’t get a dog to seek social media fame, having a canine crooner can earn you a lot of likes on TikTok and YouTube.
 Before you know it, your dog might end up being Instagram famous!
 Just make sure you’re not annoying your dog simply in order to get a response.

 Cons: The Not-So-Good Stuff About Vocal Dog Breeds

 While many of us love having a talkative terrier around, they’re not ideal for everyone.

 The biggest drawbacks of having a vocal dog breed include:

 - Upset neighbors: No one wants to live next to a dog that barks all day, including the most devoted dog lovers.
 Controlling your canine’s urge to carry on can be a challenge, especially if you work long hours.
 Most of these breeds aren’t fit for urban (and sometimes suburban) life.

-- Disturbed sleep: A loud dog can lead to lost sleep.
-This is a major problem with barkers who yip at every noise, regardless of the time of day.
+- Disturbed sleep: A loud dog can lead to lost sleep — especially when they whine all night or yip at every noise.
 Those with babies and toddlers may see the serenity of naptime shattered too.